ikmb/exome-seq/README.md

 ## Valid assemblies

-The pipeline currently (officially) supports two genome assemblies - the "full" hg19 assembly from the GATK resource bundle and a stripped-down version that removes any ALT contigs (hg19_clinical).
-To choose an assembly, use:
+The pipeline currently (officially) supports the following genome assemblies from the GATK bundle:

 `--assembly hg19`
+`--assembly hg38`

-`--assembly hg19_clinical`
+`--assembly b37`

-Optionally, the pipeline can be used with the `GRCh37` reference assembly used by the 1000 genomes project (largely untested, but should work):

-`-assembly GRCh37`
+Please note that only the exome kit files for hg19 are currently available; to use the other assemblies, you must specify your custom bait files from the command line using:

+`--targets path/to/targets.interval_list`
+`--baits path/to/baits.interval_list`

+These files must be in the Picard "interval list" format and include matching sequence dictionaries to the genome sequence you wish to use them with.

 ## Input format